Michaelpku/PHBS_TQFML/README.md

 ## Motivation:
 - The main goal of this project is to predict the probability of surviving at least one year for HCC patients.

 - It is a real clinical data of 165 patients diagnosed with HCC collected at a University Hospital in Portugal.
-This dataset contais several demographic, risk factors, laboratory and overall survival features of 165 real patients diagnosed with HCC.
-There are 23 quantitative variables, and 26 qualitative variables in these features.
 ## Dataset description

 - This data set includes 201 instances of one class and 85 instances of another class.